All enquiries should be directed to the Central Enrolment Officer:

 Priority of Access

-The following six (6) criteria for priority of access will be considered with each application.
-They are listed in ranking order of priority.
+The following criteria for priority of access will be considered with each application.

-1. Children at risk of abuse or neglect and children in out of home care
+Children at risk of abuse or neglect, children in out-of-home care, and children attending Early Start kindergarten

 The child is: